-She is excited about this change, but with it comes anxiety of the unknown.
+She’s excited about this change, but with it comes anxiety of the unknown.
 As a parent, I’m trying to do everything I can to provide my daughter with the tools she needs to feel empowered and confident to navigate this big change.
-I’ve also asked other parents for advice and hope that if you have an older one making this big change this will help you, too.
+I’ve also asked other parents for advice and hope that if you have an older one making this big change this will help you too.

 - Learn about the New School.
 Anxiety often stems a fear of the unknown.
 So, together, my daughter and I are learning everything we can about her new school.
 We checked out the website and learned about clubs and extracurriculars.
 Help your teen figure out if they want to try something new or continue something familiar.

 - Get Guidance.
 With the help from a fabulous guidance counselor, she was able to choose her classes ahead of time and even get into classes she might not have without her counselor.
 Get to know your new guidance counselor immediately and ask as many questions as necessary to help your teen adjust.